Police corruption and Paedophilia

 Their statements were fabricated and differed from the statements made at the time following the search of the premises.

-I believe that this was done because it was not known at that stage by either suspect whether or not the discs contained child porn.
+I believe that this was done because it was not known at that stage by either suspect whether or not the discs contained child abuse images.

 I reiterate no complaint was ever made and I was never interviewed regarding this matter.